Sustainability Summit 2018

-You are invited to The New York Botanical Garden for an intimate evening of thought-provoking dialogue and actionable ideas about how environmental stewardship is catalyzing industry innovation and investment.
+On November 1, The New York Botanical Garden held its second Sustainability Summit, an evening of thought-provoking dialogue and actionable ideas about how environmental stewardship is catalyzing industry innovation and investment.

 Proceeds from the Summit support NYBG’s Sustainability Initiatives and the Center for Conservation Strategy, which advances global research to preserve and protect the vast biodiversity of the planet through thoughtful dialogue, scientific research, and collaborations with leaders in the field.